 Before that, McManus was Vice President, Program Planning and Development at NBC Sports (1982-87), becoming the youngest vice president in the history of the network at the age of 27.
 He was responsible for all programming and was instrumental in the rights negotiations for the Olympics, the NFL, Wimbledon, the Breeders' Cup, the Orange Bowl, auto racing and NCAA college basketball.
 McManus joined NBC Sports in 1979 as an associate producer assigned to the NFL, Wimbledon, the PGA TOUR, "Sportsworld," auto racing and the Tour de France.

 McManus began his career in 1977 at ABC Sports as a production assistant and associate producer.
-In 2010, he was inducted into the Broadcasting & Cable Hall of Fame.

 McManus is the son of the late legendary sports broadcaster Jim McKay.
-He was graduated cum laude from Duke University in 1977 with a degree in English and history.
+He was graduated cum laude from Duke University in 1977 with a degree in English and History.